russellf9/factornine.co.uk/cv/builds/experience.md

 **Angular Developer (Freelance), Marketing Store Worldwide, London** • _November 2014–February 2015_

-* Development of \`Scheduling\` app for McDonalds using Angular and Firebase, to be used in-house for the design team to organise assets scheduled for in-store screen displays
+* Development of \`Scheduling\` app for McDonald's using Angular and Firebase, to be used in-house for the design team to organise assets scheduled for in-store screen displays

 - For this application I created a modular application that was compatible with IE9 and incorporated a Gulp build process

-**Software engineer (Freelance), PTA Social, London** • _May 2014–October 2014_
+**Software engineer (Freelance), PTASocial, London** • _May 2014–October 2014_

-- Revision of existing site for PTA social to be more Angular and to utilise HAL compliant application architecture.
+- Revision of existing site for PTASocial to be more Angular and to utilise HAL compliant application architecture

-- Using various Angular Services to handle updates to and responses from the Java Play Framework back-end.
+- Using various Angular Services to handle updates to and responses from the Java Play Framework back-end

-- Creation of Angular UI elements to present the View to the user and allow the user to perform CRUD operations to modify the Model.
+- Creation of Angular UI elements to present the View to the user and allow the user to perform CRUD operations to modify the Model

 **Flash Programmer (Freelance), Oink Creative Limited, London** • _November 2013_